Site Object

 "Hornsrev1": Hornsrev1Site(),

-"ParqueFicticio": ParqueFicticioSite()}
+"ParqueFicticio": ParqueFicticioSite(),

-You can define your own site using one of the Site
+You can define your own site using one of the Site classes:

 UniformWeibullSite: Site with uniform sector-dependent Weibull distributed wind speed.